GauravKumar547/musify/README.md

 - **Tailwind CSS:** Rapidly build a responsive and sleek user interface.

 - **Supabase:** Leverage the power of a scalable and real-time database for a seamless user experience.

+- **Stripe:** Provide the Feature for subscribing and playing via stripe.

 ## Getting Started